AckerlyXu/heima/articles/azure-resource-manager/best-practices-resource-manager-design-templates.md

 A storage account will throttle requests above its identified 20,000 transactions/second limit, so you should look at storage account partitioning and use calculations to determine the appropriate number of storage accounts to accommodate this topology.
 Given the multitude of combinations supported by the free-form approach, dynamic calculations are required to determine the appropriate partitioning.
 The Azure Resource Manager Template Language does not presently provide mathematical functions, so you must perform these calculations in code, generating a unique, hard-coded template with the appropriate details.

 In enterprise IT and SI scenarios, someone must maintain the templates and support the deployed topologies for one or more organizations.
-This additional overhead -- different configurations and templates for each customer -- is far from desirable.
+This additional overhead — different configurations and templates for each customer — is far from desirable.

-You can use these templates to deploy environments in your customer's Azure subscription, but both corporate IT teams and CSVs typically deploy them into their own subscriptions, using a chargeback function to bill their customers.
-In these scenarios, the goal is to deploy capacity for multiple customers across a pool of subscriptions and keep deployments densely populated into the subscriptions to minimize subscription sprawl--that is, more subscriptions to manage.
+You can use these templates to deploy environments in your customer’s Azure subscription, but both corporate IT teams and CSVs typically deploy them into their own subscriptions, using a chargeback function to bill their customers.
+In these scenarios, the goal is to deploy capacity for multiple customers across a pool of subscriptions and keep deployments densely populated into the subscriptions to minimize subscription sprawl—that is, more subscriptions to manage.
 With truly dynamic deployment sizes, achieving this type of density requires careful planning and additional development for scaffolding work on behalf of the organization.

-In addition, you can't create subscriptions via an API call but must do so manually through the portal.
-As the number of subscriptions increases, any resulting subscription sprawl requires human intervention--it can't be automated.
+In addition, you can’t create subscriptions via an API call but must do so manually through the portal.
+As the number of subscriptions increases, any resulting subscription sprawl requires human intervention—it can’t be automated.
 With so much variability in the sizes of deployments, you would have to pre-provision a number of subscriptions manually to ensure subscriptions are available.

 Considering all these factors, a truly free-form configuration is less appealing than at first blush.

-### Known configurations -- the t-shirt sizing approach
+### Known configurations — the t-shirt sizing approach
-Rather than offer a template that provides total flexibility and countless variations, in our experience a common pattern is to provide the ability to select known configurations -- in effect, standard t-shirt sizes such as sandbox, small, medium, and large.
+Rather than offer a template that provides total flexibility and countless variations, in our experience a common pattern is to provide the ability to select known configurations — in effect, standard t-shirt sizes such as sandbox, small, medium, and large.
 Other examples of t-shirt sizes are product offerings, such as community edition or enterprise edition.
-In other cases, it may be workload-specific configurations of a technology - such as map reduce or no sql.
+In other cases, it may be workload-specific configurations of a technology – such as map reduce or no sql.

 Many enterprise IT organizations, OSS vendors, and SIs make their offerings available today in this way in on-premises, virtualized environments (enterprises) or as software-as-a-service (SaaS) offerings (CSVs and OSVs).

 This approach provides good, known configurations of varying sizes that are preconfigured for customers.
 Without known configurations, end customers must determine cluster sizing on their own, factor in platform resource constraints, and do math to identify the resulting partitioning of storage accounts and other resources (due to cluster size and resource constraints).
-Known configurations enable customers to easily select the right t-shirt size--that is, a given deployment.
+Known configurations enable customers to easily select the right t-shirt size—that is, a given deployment.
 In addition to making a better experience for the customer, a small number of known configurations is easier to support and can help you deliver a higher level of density.

 A known configuration approach focused on t-shirt sizes may also have varying number of nodes within a size.
 For example, a small t-shirt size may be between 3 and 10 nodes.
 The t-shirt size would be designed to accommodate up to 10 nodes and provide the consumer the ability to make free form selections up to the maximum size identified.